AndrewThien/ILH-Research/README.md

 This application is a research questionnaire to measure the effectiveness of vocabulary learning methods based on the Involvement Load Hypothesis (ILH) principles.

-It allows researchers to easily create ILH questionnaires, distribute them globally, and analyze results through interactive data visualizations.
+It allows users to take a research questionnaire easily and researchers to effortlessly create ILH questionnaires, distribute them globally, and analyze results through interactive data visualizations.

 ## Overview
 The ILH theory posits vocabulary learning is more effective when it incorporates a higher involvement load - i.e. need, search, and evaluation.